Skip to main content

 Start Time

-The start time is the time that you intend to depart on your voyage, but you will be comparing the four days after that.
+The start time is the time that you intend to depart on your passage, but you will be comparing four departure intervals after that.
 You can click on the ‘Now’ button to use the current time and ensure that you have the correct time format.

-Departure Planning Steps as per the video above
+Departure Planning Steps using the PredictWind Forecast website

-• On the main menu, go to tools, then Departure planning.
+• On the main menu go to Departure Planning

-• Select the 4 forecast models you wish to compare for your departure times.
+• Select the models you wish to compare for your departure times.

-• Move your green start waypoint and red destination waypoint to your desired locations.
-You can drag and drop the waypoints or select the waypoints icon and set the point by entering a lat and long.
+• Move your green start waypoint and red destination waypoint to your desired locations, you can drag and drop the waypoints or select the waypoints icon and set the point by entering a lat and long position manually.

 • Your 4 departure time routes will be calculated for each of the 4 models you selected.

-• Here you can see a summary of each departure time averaged across all 4 models.
-Take time to analyze how each departure time affects your passage.
+• Here you can see a summary of each departure time averaged across all 4 models, take time to analyse how each departure time affects your passage.

-• Press Play to animate the map.
-Each boat will leave at the designated departure spacings.
-This gives you an overview of the weather systems influencing departure times.
+• Press Play to animate the Map, each boat will leave at the designated departure spacings.
+This gives you an overview of the weather systems influencing the departure times.

-• You can see the routes relative to the different models.
+• You can see the routes relative to the different forecast models.

 Did this answer your question?